 Prime Minister Trudeau delivers a message on Ramadan

-Today, Muslims in Canada and around the world mark the start of Ramadan.
+Today, Muslims in Canada and around the world begin observing the sacred month of Ramadan.

-On behalf of our family, Sophie and I wish everyone celebrating a blessed and peaceful Ramadan.
+From my family to yours, Sophie and I wish you a blessed and peaceful Ramadan.